 All faculty involved in the training program have medical staff appointments at TCH and academic appointments in the BCM Department of Pediatrics.
 Fellows will work clinically with a variety of faculty members throughout the twoyear fellowship.
-Fellows will also select one research/scholarship mentor with whom they will focus their research/scholarship over the twotraining period.
-Both clinical research/scholarship supervision will occur during individual meetings with the identified supervisor(s) on a regular basis.
-On occasion, group supervision supplements individual supervision.
+Fellows will also select one research/scholarship mentor with whom they will focus their research/scholarship over the two-Both clinical training period. research/scholarship supervision will occur during individual meetings with the identified supervisor(s) on a regular basis.
+On occasion. supervision supplements supervision.
 Some rotations also involve "live" supervision during sessions with children and families.